standardebooks/manual/6-standard-ebooks-section-patterns.rst

 #.
 Within :html:`<p>` elements, proper names except for the book title and cover art title are wrapped in an :html:`<a>` element pointing to the name’s Wikipedia page, or to a link representing the name, like a personal homepage.

 #.
-If a name does not have a Wikipedia entry, the name is wrapped in :html:`<b epub:type="z3998:personal-name">`.
+If a name does not have an English-language Wikipedia entry, the name is wrapped in :html:`<b epub:type="z3998:personal-name">`.

 #.
 Two names are separated by :string:`and`.
 Three or more names are separated by commas, with the final name separated by :string:`, and`.
 (I.e., with an Oxford comma.)